salehibneomar/bloodbank-a-nuxt-laravel-project/README.md

-# 🩸 BloodBank App: A FullStack Nuxt-Laravel Project
+# 🩸BloodBank App: A FullStack Nuxt-Laravel Project

 BloodBank App is designed to efficiently manage blood donors and their donation records.
 The system automatically tracks donor eligibility based on their last donation date and provides a seamless experience for both administrators and donors through its intuitive web interface.